-A few weeks after 270 started, an incident on Radio City in the Thames Estuary led to its owner being shot dead.
-The government presented its bill to outlaw offshore radio just a week later in Parliament, although it was to take 14 months to become law.
+A few weeks after 270 started, an incident on Radio City in the Thames Estuary led to its owner Reg Calvert being shot dead by a rival operator. .
+The government presented its bill to outlaw offshore radio just one week later in Parliament, although it was to take 14 months to become law.
 Everything happened in June 1966!

 Bad sea conditions in the Autumn forced the ship's captains to take shelter in Bridlington Bay where Flamborough Head probvided some shelter from the northerly gales.
 Some DJs were unable to face life on the small ship and at one stage three of them quit.
 The ship however was quite safe, had two lifeboats and many lifebouys, the latest Nimbus communications and navigational equipment.
 It was also fully certified and in class, and insured, something that most other offshore stations scrimped on.